vipulnaik/diet-exercise-health/events/2026/2026-activity-tracker.md

 Berkeley.
 My first stop was at the Citibank branch to get quarters.
 After that, I headed to Trader Joe's for my usual food purchases, that I recorded [here](../../sql/food_purchases_2026.sql).

+## 2026-09-25

+On Friday 2026-09-25, in the afternoon, I made a trip to downtown Berkeley.
+My first stop was Goodwill, where I dropped off five pairs of torn socks.
+My next stop was Citibank, where I withdrew quarters.
+After that, I headed to Trader Joe's for my usual food purchases, that I recorded [here](../../sql/food_purchases_2026.sql).